HobnobMancer/cazomevolve/README.md

 POISx or Mac OS, or linux emulator
 Python version 3.8+
 Miniconda3 or Anaconda managed microenvironment, incorporated code checkers are included in list form in 'requirements.txt'.
-Miniconda3 environment file is also available in the GitHub repository: 'environment.yml'.
+Miniconda3 environment file is also available in the GitHub repository: 'environment.yml'. ncbi-genome-download
+Prodigal
+Orthofinder
 For all required Python libraries please read 'requirements.txt'.

 <p>&nbsp;</p>